Trooping the Colour: Preparing for march-off

-Their director of music turns inwards on his horse as a signal to the Field Officer that the Household Cavalry and the King's Troop are now in position to formally end the proceedings under the command of the Field Officer.
+Their director of music turns inwards on his horse, signalling that the Household Cavalry and the King's Troop have completed their march-past.

-During the final Royal Salute, as the parade renders their birthday wishes from all 7 regiments of the Household Division to their colonel-in-chief, the colour of No. 1 Guard is lowered to the ground by the Ensign while "God Save the King" is played by the Massed Bands.
+During the final Royal Salute, the Colour of No. 1 Guard is lowered to the ground.
 Forming divisions once more, accompanied by the Corps of Drums, the guards prepare to march off, and the Household Cavalry and the King's Troop leave the field.
-The Field Officer, after forming the parade for the march-off, then rides towards the saluting base, informing the King that the guards are ready to march off the field while the RSM of the Escort returns his sword into his scabbard as an orderly returns to him his pace stick.
+The King's Troop, Royal Horse Artillery, proceeds up The Mall to Green Park to perform the royal 41-gun salute.

+The Field Officer rides to the saluting base with the words "Your Majesty's guards are ready to march off", and the monarch nods assent.
+The RSM of the Escort returns his sword into his scabbard as an orderly returns to him his pace stick.
 The Field Officer commands the guards to dress left, and the left guide of the Escort steps out four paces to the left to be visible by all guards, extending his left arm.
 The guards eyes left, and dress accordingly.
 The left guide then drops his arm, which signals the guards to silently eyes front as the left guide resumes his place in the Escort.

-The King's Troop, Royal Horse Artillery, leaves Horse Guards Parade and proceeds to Green Park (adjacent to Buckingham Palace) to formally commence the royal 41-gun salute.
-At the same time in the Tower of London, the Honourable Artillery Company (HAC) takes its positions in the tower grounds for the special 62-gun salute that will be happen when the King arrives.
-This gun salute is only done by the HAC during royal anniversaries.
+The final drill command from the Field Officer at Trooping the Colour is: "To your duties - by the left - quick march!"

 Marching off

 Led by the massed bands, the King places himself at the head of his foot guards.
-The entire parade of 1,000 soldiers and 400 musicians marches up the Mall towards Buckingham Palace.
-The Markers then march off the grounds carrying the regimental company colours on the marker flags.
+The entire parade of 1,000 soldiers and 400 musicians marches up The Mall towards Buckingham Palace.
+The Markers then march off the grounds carrying the regimental company Colours on the marker flags.
 The King's Troop and the HAC, now in place, get ready to commence firing their respective gun salutes during the Royal Family's arrival at the palace.
-At the same time, the old and new King's Guards, now performing the Changing of the Guard in the palace forecourt at the same time as the ceremony being done, also prepare for the royal carriages' arrival and to salute the King on horseback when he arrives.
+At the same time, the old and new King's Guards, now performing the Changing of the Guard in the palace forecourt at the same time as the ceremony being done, also prepare for the royal carriages' arrival, and to salute the King on horseback when he arrives.